-This is called a symmetric multiprocessor system (SMP, the word symmetric referring to the fact that all the processors have the same basic access to memory.
-More elaborate systems, use complex interconnection networks instead of a bus; they are not covered here.
+This is called a symmetric multiprocessor system (SMP, the word symmetric referring to the fact that all the processors have the same structural access to memory.
+More elaborate systems, use complex interconnection networks such as crossbarsw instead of a bus; they are not covered here.

 Now similar systems have entered the home.
 They can be cheaply made, by placing many processors called cores-onto one CPU chip, hence the name multicore.
 As mentioned in the Preface to this book, today it is hard to buy a desktop, laptop or even a smart phone that is not multicore.
 Dual core is the de facto standard, quad core is widely available in chain electronics stores, and larger systems are not too expensive.
+Note that the cores are full CPUs, each one having its own set of registers, ALU and so on.
+They still share a common memory.